vickmuir/vpc-on-classic-block-storage/block_storage_is_profiles.md

 {:note: .note}

 # {{site.data.keyword.block_storage_is_short}} profiles
-{: #block-storage-profiles}
+{: #block-storage-profiles-gen1}

-When you provision {{site.data.keyword.block_storage_is_short}} secondary volumes by using the {{site.data.keyword.cloud_notm}} console, CLI, or API, you specify an IOPS profile that best meets your storage requirements.
+When you provision block storage secondary volumes by using the {{site.data.keyword.cloud_notm}} console, CLI, or API, you specify an IOPS profile that best meets your storage requirements.
 Profiles are available as three predefined IOPS tiers or as custom IOPS.
 IOPS tiers provide reliable IOPS/GB performance for volumes up to 2 TB capacity.
 You can also specify a custom IOPS profile and define volume capacity and IOPS within a range.
 {:shortdesc}

+Newer generation available.
+For more information, see [Profiles](/docs/vpc?topic=vpc-block-storage-profiles) for generation 2 compute resources.
+{:important}

 ## Tiered IOPs profiles
-{: #tiers}
+{: #tiers-gen1}

 Block storage provides three predefined IOPS tiers you can select to specify optimal performance for your compute workloads and help avoid bottlenecks.
 Table 1 describes the IOPS performance that you can expect when create volumes in your availability zone.